hiendang7613vulcan/test_01/Meeting_d38r970i0pas73d80k0g.md

 > Summary of the entire meeting for those who didn't attend.

 **Overview**
 Daniel and Kira Craig discussed potential collaboration between Mission Hiring Hall's CAPSA program and Upwardly Global.
-The conversation focused on the challenges faced by internationally trained professionals in assimilating into the local job market, the strengths of each program, and the potential for cross-referral and shared resources.
+The conversation focused on the similarities in the populations served, the structure of each program, and the potential for cross-referral to maximize participant outcomes.
+Both parties agreed to follow up with information sharing and further coordination.

 ### 🔹 Key Discussion Points

-- Reviewed backgrounds of both organizations and their target populations.
+- Reviewed CAPSA program structure and target population.
-- Discussed the CAPSA program's approach to upskilling and employment narrative building.
-- Kira introduced Upwardly Global's job search support and online mini-workshops.
+- Discussed Upwardly Global's job search support and online workshops.
+- Identified strong synergy in serving internationally trained professionals seeking local employment.
-- Identified synergy in cross-referral of participants between programs.
+- Explored cross-referral opportunities between programs.
-- Discussed capacity constraints in CAPSA and potential for Upwardly Global to support with certifications (OSHA, Salesforce, Microsoft).
-- Agreed to follow up with a demo from Kira and exchange of program overviews.
+- Agreed to exchange program information and set up a follow-up call.

 ---